Curved operadic calculus: Introduction

 \subsection{Acknowledgments}

-I would like to thank my advisor Bruno Vallette for numerous interesting discussions during my PhD. thesis and the careful readings of this paper.
+This work was carried out during my PhD at the Université Paris 13, and I would like to thank my former advisor Bruno Vallette for numerous discussions which led to this paper as well as for the careful readings of this paper.
 I would also like to thank Brice Le Grignou for the time he spent discussing with me, as well as the interesting ideas he shared with me, like the suggestion to use of counital partial cooperads up to homotopy in Section 7.
-I would also like to thank Mathieu Anel, Joan Bellier-Millès, Ricardo Campos, Damien Calaque, Geoffroy Horel, and all the members of the Séminaire Roberta for useful discussions.
+I thank Mathieu Anel, Joan Bellier-Millès, Ricardo Campos, Damien Calaque, Geoffroy Horel, and all the members of the Séminaire Roberta for interesting discussions.
+Finally, I would also like to thank the referee of this paper for the numerous comments, remarks and corrections that helped greatly improve this paper.